danielabar/meblog/src/markdown/learning-from-screencasts.md

 You might be thinking what difference could 10 minutes possibly make?
 The key here is making the learning activity happen regularly.
 Those small increments will add up surprisingly quickly.
 For example, 10 minutes a day, 3 times per week is a half hour.
 In a year (let's say approximately 50 weeks, accounting for some vacation), that's 25 hours.
 Furthermore, with enough repetition, you may find that 10 minute session stretch out to 20 minutes of even a half hour, especially if you're enjoying what you're learning.
 That would get you to 75 hours per year!
 Imagine how much learning you can cover in that time.

-It's fine if you don't get through an entire subsection, add a line to your notes such as "Left off at 2:35 of Map: Transforming Collections".
+It's fine if you don't get through an entire subsection.
+Simply add a line to your notes such as `Left off at 2:35 of Map: Transforming Collections`.
 This makes it easy to pick up again in your next learning session.

 ### Make it easy